xtracthub/xtract-sdk/README.md

 The **offload_metadata** method can be used to transfer files between two endpoints, and is included in this SDK for the purpose of transferring metadata from **xtract**ion.
 It takes the following arguments:
 * **dest_ep_id**: (str) the ID of the endpoint to which the files are being transferred.
 * **dest_path**: (optional str) the path on the destination endpoint where the files should go
-* **timeoute**: (optional int, default 600) how long the transfer should wait until giving up if unsuccessful
+* **timeout**: (optional int, default 600) how long the transfer should wait until giving up if unsuccessful
 * **delete_source**: (optional boolean, default False) set to True if the source files should be deleted after metadata completion

-This method will transfer the metadata to a new folder (in the destination path, if supplied) which is named in the convention **YYYY-MM-DD-HH:MM:SS**.
+This method will transfer the metadata to a new folder (in the destination path, if supplied) which is named in the convention **YYYY-MM-DD-hh:mm:ss**.
 Calling the function will return the path to this folder on the destination endpoint.

 ## Search: coming soon!